 Some companies evaluate candidates by incorporating questions with real life behavioral scenarios.
 This can be in the form of a virtual assessment or even a brief job shadow, where a candidate actually spends time working with your team to solve a problem.
 Real life experiences are often better indicators of a candidate’s potential than credentials on a resume.

-Conduct Job Auditions or Simulations
+4. Conduct Job Simulations or Auditions

-Similar to behavioral or situational interviews, some companies are adopting Virtual Reality (VR) and Augmented Reality (AR) technology for their interviews.
-These types of interviews allow candidates to simulate a job before accepting an offer, and they also help recruiters determine a candidate’s potential for the role.
+Job simulation interviews allow candidates to simulate a job before accepting an offer, and they also help recruiters determine a candidate’s potential for the role.

-Offer a Trial Period
+5. Offer a Job Trial Period

 Rather than offering the full time job out right, you can offer a candidate a trial period, whereby they test out the job for a few weeks or months.
 This allows both your team and the candidate to more accurately assess whether the person and role are a good match.

-Organize Hackathons
+6. Organize Hackathons

-Reduce Unconscious Bias
+7. Reduce Unconscious Bias

 No matter how aware your team members are of the unconscious biases they may have, there’s always something new to learn and be aware of when building an inclusive team of diverse individuals.
-While your entire company should have continuing education around unconscious biases, it’s especially important for your recruiters and hiring managers to have specific training for reducing biases when reviewing applications and interviewing candidates.
+While your entire company should have continuing education around unconscious biases, it is especially important for your recruiters and hiring managers to have specific training for reducing biases when reviewing applications and interviewing candidates.

-Create a Casual Interview Environment
+8. Create a Comfortable Interview Environment

-Connect at Recruitment Events
+9. Connect at Recruitment Events

 Recruitment events are popular ways for companies to get to know a wide variety of candidates in the same setting.
-Because you have the opportunity to meet with candidates in-person, often before they’ve even submitted an application, recruitment events can also act as initial interviews.
+Because you have the opportunity to meet with candidates in-person, often before they have even submitted an application, recruitment events can also act as initial interviews.
 Start to ask top candidates more specific questions about their skills and experiences and encourage them to apply for your open roles.

 Nowadays recruitment events aren’t limited to those standard job fairs we all know and dread.
 Instead, there are a bunch of new recruitment event ideas being implemented by companies eager to stand out from their competition.